knmoses/DSC-510/README.md

 ## About
 This project takes an input of a city or zip code and provides the current weather.

+## File Information
+Python Code: "Weather.py"

+## Results
+Program will produce weather results for a particular city or zip code when prompted by user.

 ## Programming Language
 Python